How Much Should I Spend on a Business Appraisal?

 Valuation Cost: $5,200-$9,000 (Hypothetical Valuation)

 There are many other reasons to have your business valued, but this covers 99% of what we have seen in the last 20 years.
-Gather your financial statements and other valuation data and Business Appraisal Florida will be happy to have a zero commitment discussion about your situation and your appraisal cost.
+So whether you need a business appraisal for IRS purposes, for selling your company, or other reasons, gather your financial statements and other valuation data and Business Appraisal Florida will be happy to have a zero commitment discussion about your situation and your appraisal cost.

 And the free valuations?
 You get what you pay for, and they are good for cocktail conversations at best.